What currency would you like to shop in?

-We’ve put together the ultimate guide to help you care for your Parka and make it last for years to come.
+We’ve put together the ultimate guide to help you care for your parka and make it last for years to come.

-• Always take your coat to a dry cleaners.
+• Always take your coat to dry cleaners.
 Never attempt to wash it yourself.
 If it gets marked, gently spot clean with a brush and a damp cloth and leave to dry flat.

 • When you’re not wearing your wool coat, store it in a protective bag.
 Wool attracts moths and dust, so keep them at bay by storing your coat in a garment bag.

 • Hang your coat on a sturdy wooden hanger.
-Keeping it on a door hook could lead to your coat losing its shape
+Keeping it on a door hook could lead to your coat losing its shape.

 • Always check the care label before throwing your coat in the washing machine.
 If in doubt, take it to the dry cleaners for advice.
 Always remove any detachable trims, particularly faux fur, before cleaning.